Unmasking your Mix with Music Production Suite 4.1

 When is a song considered done?
 This question bugs producers and engineers of all experience levels.
 Without the physical constraints of the analog world, it's surprisingly hard to impose limits on musical exploration and just finish a song.
 Our tendency to overthink decisions at this final stage is further aggravated the mental and physical strain of long studio hours.

-After pouring lots of time in DAW-centric work, working in this visual format is more pleasing is than turning pan dials, moving tracks levels up and down, and sweeping around with EQs.
+After pouring lots of time into DAW-centric work, working in this visual format is more pleasing is than turning pan dials, moving tracks levels up and down, and sweeping around with EQs.
 It allows you to zoom out and get a sense of the bigger picture without losing focus on the small stuff.

 By placing a Relay plug-in on important mix elements in a session, you can beam their frequency profiles into Insight 2’s unique real-time 3D spectrogram to create a detailed topographical map of the session audio.
 The colourful visual spread is a great way to see if certain mix aspects are over- or underrepresented in your session.